 Progress rarely follows a straight line — no matter what you’re attempting.
 If you’ve been plugging away at a new language for long enough, chances are you’ve already gotten distracted by something else, hit a plateau, or did a “two steps forward, one step back” kind of dance.
-What’s even less straightforward is determining when you’ve actually reached language proficiency.
+What’s even less straightforward is determining when you’ve actually reached language mastery.
 Even native speakers make mistakes, so perfection is clearly not the goal.
 What does it look like when you’ve finally arrived?

 The academic answer is that language proficiency is achieved once you transition from controlled to automatic processing.
 What this basically means is that you’ll eventually require less brainpower to speak in your new language — sort of like how you can eventually zone out while using a computer program that you’ve become sufficiently familiar with.

 What would this look like in practice?
 Here are a few signs that you’ve arrived at language mastery.